coherent-research/dcs-documentation/DCSUserGuide.md

 10 | 15 | 01/01/2015 11:00

 In this case the consumption for the period starting at 10:00 is calculated as a negative value by DCS so a Register Reset is required.
-A register reset should be created with a timestamp of 01/01/2015 10:00 since this is the start of the period where the reset occured.
+A register reset should be created with a timestamp of 01/01/2015 10:00 since this is the start of the period where the reset occurred.
 The total value should be the same as that real reading so *Use total from reading* should be ticked.
 The period value should be estimated to 10 (since the consumption before and after the period is 10 this seems a reasonable estimation).